Bookervsky/EV-Charging-Adoption-Prediction/README.md

 - Charging Infrastructure: The EV_Chargers dataset range from 2020 to 2022 and was thus excluded due to a temporal mismatch with other variables.
 - Feature Consistency: While the ACS provides over 100 annual socioeconomic metrics, significant inconsistencies in column nomenclature across years made standardization difficult even using regular expressions.
-Consequently, socioeconomic features with inconsistent metadata were excluded from the current model.
+Consequently, some socioeconomic features with inconsistent columns across years were excluded from the current model.
 Future work will prioritize reconciling these naming discrepancies to incorporate the full range of socioeconomic features.

 # Model